ly6ustc/Atlas-guided-parcellation/README.md

 Atlats = {'Shen.32k.dlabel.nii','Gordon333.32k_fs_LR.dlabel.nii'}  includes the full names of prior atlases files you want to use;

 Atlatsout={'Shen200','Gordon333'}  includes the corresponding the output sub-directory names.
-For instance, if you use the "Shen.32k.dlabel.nii", the results will generated in '../sample/Results/AGP/sub-xxx/Shen200/'
+For instance, if you use the "Shen.32k.dlabel.nii", the results will generated in '../sample/Results/AGP/sub-xxx/Shen200/'.

 ## Results
-"./sample/Results/AGP/sub-xxx/atlas-xxx/FC_REST1.dlabel.nii"
+Such as "./sample/Results/AGP/sub-xxx/atlas-xxx/FC_REST1.dlabel.nii".

 You can revised the ouput file name in "Parcellation_main_T.m" or "Parcellation_main.m", follow as: